 Up Next

-The Quakers return to Tommy Lasorda Field at Meiklejohn Stadium at 1 p.m. on Sunday to wrap up the final inning of game two.
-Game three of the series will begin shortly after the conclusion of game two.
+The Quakers return to Tommy Lasorda Field at Meiklejohn Stadium at 1 p.m. on Sunday to wrap up the series with UMBC.

 Â